Byoona Amagara Island Retreat is a world unto itself off the shores of Southwestern Uganda’s incredible Lake Bunyonyi.

 John, checking one of his crayfish traps at the water’s edge.

 One more for the bucket!
 Crayfish are plentiful in Lake Bunyonyi and one of Byoona Amagara’s specialty ingredients.
-They’ll basically throw it in anything, including pizza!
+They’ll basically throw it in anything, including pizza (which is DELICIOUS, by the way)!

 Along the way, we spotted a variety of wildlife.
 Here, we encounter a large Hadada Ibis with its striking iridescent sheen.
 The Hadada is named for its loud and distinctive haa-haa-haa-de-dah call.